Minnesota Vikings: Vikings horn

 During home games, the Vikings' Gjallarhorn is played during its pre-game ceremonies, a tradition that started in 2007.
 The ceremony has been an opportunity to honor past Viking greats (most notably Randy Moss) along with Minnesota-related folks (such as the Minnesota Duluth Bulldogs men's ice hockey team when they won the NCAA hockey championship).
 The first horn broke right before the playing of the 2016 playoff game in Minnesota versus the Seattle Seahawks, owing to below-zero temperatures (at the time, the Vikings were playing at Huntington Bank Stadium, an outdoor stadium) that cracked it.
 Both the first and second horns were created by Todd Johnson, a general manager at a music store.

 Skol Chant

 The Skol Chant is a cheer that is used in U.S. Bank Stadium for Minnesota Vikings games.
-It involves fans clapping their hands above their heads and yelling "Skol", in response to the beat of a drum.
-The chant is a modified take on the Viking War Cry used at the Iceland national football team's games and popularized by Iceland supporters at UEFA Euro 2016.
+It involves fans clapping their hands above their heads and yelling "skol" in response to the beat of a drum.
+The chant is a modified take on the "Viking war chant" used by supporters of the Iceland national football team at UEFA Euro 2016.

-Skol (written "skål" in Danish, Norwegian, and Swedish and "skál" in Faroese and Icelandic or "skaal" in archaic spellings or transliteration of any of those languages) is the Danish–Norwegian–Swedish word for "cheers" or "good health", a salute or a toast, as to an admired person or group.
+Association with Prince

+Prince, a native of Minneapolis, was a lifelong Vikings fan and recorded the song "Purple and Gold" for the team in 2010.
+After the musician’s passing in 2016, the Vikings adopted his Billboard Hot 100 number-one hit “Let's Go Crazy” as its touchdown song.